Introduction

 We process this information to:

-We might share your information with third parties who may carry out work on our behalf.
+We might share your information with third parties who work in partnership with us, or who may carry out work on our behalf.

 We might also share your information with various third parties to protect the public such as: